Bdellium

-Bdellium /ˈdɛliəm/ (also bdellion or false myrrh) is a semi-transparent oleo-gum resin extracted from Commiphora wightii plants, and from Commiphora africana trees growing in sub-saharan Africa.
+Bdellium /ˈdɛliəm/ (also bdellion or false myrrh) is a semi-transparent oleo-gum resin extracted from Commiphora wightii plants, and from Commiphora africana trees growing in sub-Saharan Africa.
 According to Pliny the best quality came from Bactria.
-Other named sources for the resin are India, Pakistan, Arabia, Media, and Babylon.
+Other named sources for the resin are Arabia, India, Media, and Babylonia.

 Composition

 Bdellium consists of a water-soluble gum, a resin, and an essential oil.
 The essential oil of Commiphora africana contains predominantly α-thujene, α- and β-pinene, and p-cymene.

 Uses

 Bdellium is used in perfumery, as incense, and in traditional medicine.
 It is an adulterant of the more costly myrrh.

 Name

 Middle English, learnedly borrowed from Latin bdellium, itself borrowed from Ancient Greek βδέλλιον, of unknown origin, possibly from Semitic or a Pre-Greek substrate.
 Compare Hebrew בְּדֹלַח (bdólakh).

 Commiphora africana resin is also known as African bdellium.

-History
+Origin

 Theophrastus is perhaps the first European classical author to mention bdellium, if the report that came back from his informant in Alexander's expedition refers to Commiphora wightii: "In the region called Aria there is a thorn tree which produces a tear of resin, resembling myrrh in appearance and odour.
 It liquefies when the sun shines upon it."